A Biosecure Future for the West and Its Allies

 Build and Win

-The BIOSECURE Act (link) draws a bright line: build, test, and store biological data only in certified U.S. or allied labs—no shell companies, no “trust-us” data pipelines.
-Innovate here, keep the learnings within allied borders.
+We need to build, test, and store biological data only in certified U.S. or allied labs.
+No shell companies, no “trust-us” data pipelines.
+Innovation should stay within U.S. and allied borders.
+The BIOSECURE Act draws that bright line, and we must pass it.

 Reshore & Scale

 End foreign dependencies by building domestic manufacturing capacity.
 Ensure Americans aren’t dependent on foreign production for its medicine.
+Today it’s antibiotics, tomorrow it’s cancer medicines.
 (Strategic Bioeconomy Investments the U.S. Can Make Right Now).

 Defend & Govern